ondrej1024/carelink-python-client/README.md

 ## Features

-- ~~Login to CareLink and provide access token for CareLink API calls~~
-- Needs initial valid access token obtained by manual login to Carelink follower account
+- Works with Carelink patient and follower account
-- Refresh the access token before it expires
+- Automatic refresh of access token
+- Local storage of token data
-- Some basic CareLink APIs: get user data, get user profile, get  country settings, get last 24 hours, get recent data from CareLink Cloud
+- Function for downloading current pump and sensor status plus last 24h data from CareLink Cloud
-- Wrapper method for getting data uploaded by Medtronic BLE devices of the last 24 hours
-- CareLink Client CLI
+- CareLink Client CLI (console example program)
-- CareLink Client Proxy
+- CareLink Client Proxy (daemon example program for providing the CareLink data in the local network)

 ## Limitations

 - CareLink MFA is not supported
-- Notification messages are in English